altobellidardo/LightFish/README.md

-# SchemDraw library modified
+# LightFish

-Version: 0.3.0
+Version: 0.0.1

-## Modifications
+## New features

-- Add `id` attribute in main axis and circle
+- New `dataset` for the model
+- Based on `Falcon Model` to create new experiences